How to Clean Your Garage and Your Garage Door

-Depending on your lifestyle, your hobbies and activities will make the contents of your garage a little different to anyone else’s.
+Depending on your lifestyle, your hobbies and activities will make the contents of your garage a little different than anyone else’s.
 Garages also come in different sizes, some have doors into the house, some have storage space in the roof, and there are no two garages alike when you include the contents.
-But garages like any other place that clutter resides are not unconquerable with some effort, time and organization.
+But garages like any other place that contain clutter are not unconquerable with some effort, time and organization.

 You are going to need something to put trash in, a container to put the things in that should be in the house, a large plastic bag for things to put through the washing machine, a container to put stuff that can be donated, a bucket of hot soapy water and some old rags (for cleaning).
 You might want to take the vacuum cleaner to deal with the cobwebs and dust.

 Look at your first item … you must now make some decisions

 Should it live in the garage?